drahosj/308labs/lab-06/lab6.md

 It is also worth mentioning that signals can be used for exception handling similar to most object oriented languages.
 For example you could have a signal handler which catches a certain error and then when that error occurs use `raise(3)` to raise the exception.
 With some clever use of `setjmp(3)` and `longjmp(3)` one can achieve a simple try-catch block.
 This is out of scope for this lab however.

 # Dynamically / Statically Linked Libraries
 In the past all of the code you have probably written was contained in `.c` files which you compiled into object files and linked together.
-This is fine when all of the files are code written for one project, but what if you want to implement the same functionality into a lot of programs?
+This is fine when all of the files are code written for one project, but what if you want to implement the same functionality into multiple programs?
 Instead we can compile the functionality into a library and then link against that library.
 Now each time the program runs it will find those functions inside the library file.
 This allows several programs on the computer to all share the same library code and not duplicate the functionality that the library provides.
 Look in the directory `library` inside the git repository.
 You will see two C files and a header file.
 Let's compile `lib_hello.c` as a dynamically linked library.
 Inside the `library` directory enter the following commands:

 ~~~bash
 $ gcc -Wall -fPIC -c lib_hello.c